 - The help of an occupational therapist in the Center or in his/her home to learn how to safety and independently accomplish daily tasks

 The evaluation by a physician and training by an occupational therapist are covered by most third-party insurance carriers, which may require pre-authorization of services.
 The cost of optical aids is not covered by most insurance companies.
 Patients are encouraged to check with their insurance carrier and employer prior to care.

 A Note for the Referring Doctor

 Our services supplement your medical and surgical care.
 Referrals are made after your assessment and diagnosis, as our services are limited to rehabilitation.
 We require a medical eye exam to have been completed within the past six months to ensure that optimal treatments are offered prior to rehabilitation.
 Please forward a summary of diagnosis and treatment before the patient’s first visit occurs.
 If this information is not available, or if the patient desires, we can arrange a comprehensive eye exam at Mass.
 Eye and Ear.

-Directed by Mary Lou Jackson, M.D., an ophthalmologist with specific interest in vision rehabilitation, the Center’s committed staff of technicians and occupational therapists understand the impact of irreversible vision loss of patients and their families.
+Directed by Amy Watts, O.D., an optometrist with specific interest in vision rehabilitation, the Center’s committed staff of technicians and occupational therapists understand the impact of irreversible vision loss of patients and their families.